mathie/mathie.github.io/_posts/2009/2009-01-16-why-ruby-and-rails-is-awesome.markdown

 Prior to the two day conference, Chad Fowler and Marcel are running an all day charity tutorial.
 All the proceeds go to the Children’s Hospice Association Scotland.
 It’s a £75 minimum donation, but considering these folks are both Pragmatic Studio teachers (where the courses are nearly £300/day), it’s an utter steal.

-Run, don’t walk, to <a href="http://scotlandonrails.com/">scotlandonrails.com</a> to sign up.
+Run, don’t walk, to [scotlandonrails.com](http://scotlandonrails.com/) to sign up.

 To close, I’d like to share a story from Jim Weirich, one of our speakers at Scotland on Rails.
 He was talking a couple of years ago at RailsConf Europe about a financial application he and his team had developed in Java.
 It took a team of 4 of them about 6 months.
 As an experiment, they tried a spike of it in Ruby.
 It took them 4 evenings.